 More than 7 million people in the United States have valvular heart disease.
 Advances in diagnosis and treatment have revolutionized the care of heart valve disease at leading centers across the country, centers like the Cooper and Inspira Cardiac Care Heart Valve Center, a center of excellence in the Delaware Valley for the treatment of heart valve disease.

-Dedicated to comprehensive, state-of-the-art care, the Cooper Valve Center offers patients access to the most advanced care in the region for heart valve defects and disease, including:
+Dedicated to comprehensive, state-of-the-art care, the Cooper and Inspira Cardiac Care Valve Center offers patients access to the most advanced care in the region for heart valve defects and disease, including: